Certificate: Accounting Technician NQF Level 3

 This is the introductory level of the AT(SA) qualifications.
-The Certificate: Accounting Technician Qualification consists of five units with five computer-based assessments (CBAs).
+The Certificate: Accounting Technician Qualification consists of five modules.
 This level covers a range of basic accounting practices and techniques, from costing and double-entry bookkeeping to computerised accounting.
 The learner will also gain invaluable self-management and time management skills and will develop an appreciation of ethical issues and sustainability, which is essential for any workplace.

 - SAQA ID: 73710

 10 – 12 Months

 The qualification is open access and potential learners will undertake an initial assessment to determine at which stage of the qualification the learner should begin.

 To study this course, learners need to be competent in:

 - Computer literacy;

 The qualification consists of 5 modules and a foundation course: